ViharaJ/MyCookBook-TS/README.md

 ## Todo
--[x]style newr page
+- [x]style newr page
--[x]redirect after new rec submisson
+- [x]redirect after new rec submisson
--[x] stop time from going negative
+- [x] stop time from going negative
+- [ ] add measurements to recipe object
--[ ]dynamic adjustment of measureing ingredients
+- [ ]dynamic adjustment of measureing ingredients
     -[ ]need a function to adjust this
-~~-[ ]dynamically grow search bar to a certain width~~ -[x] search by tags fnc
+~~-[ ]dynamically grow search bar to a certain width~~
+- [x] search by tags fnc
--[x] search by ingredients fnc
+- [x] search by ingredients fnc
--[ ] be able to upload images
+- [ ] be able to upload images
 ~~-[ ] on hover, full search bar should light up~~
--[ ] on failed submit, highlight missing fields
+- [ ] on failed submit, highlight missing fields
--[ ] add measurements to recipe object
--[ ] set a correct type for query
+- [ ] set a correct type for query
--[ ] create loading page on submision
+- [ ] create loading page on submision
--[ ] understand why submission takes so long
+- [ ] understand why submission takes so long
--[ ] create recipe view page
+- [ ] create recipe view page